 The Chromecast support in NBC's official network app doesn't come with any other notable changes, though video streaming appears to work with all of the live and pre-recorded video within.
 Read More

 HBO Now is the premium cable service's olive branch to cable-cutters, an attempt to reach out to the IPTV crowd before competition from Netflix an the like starts to seriously impact their bottom line.
 So why they chose to limit HBO Now to Apple devices in the first place is a bit of a puzzle - surely you'd want to make a paid service available to as wide an audience as possible?
+In any case, it wasn't too long before HBO Now came to standard Android devices, but support for Android TV was still missing.
 Read More

 Most apps for cable and satellite TV providers suck.
 They tend to completely ignore user interface standards, throw up artificial limitations, and have poor performance.
 DirecTV's app seems to be an interesting exception - while customers aren't without complaints, the primary Play Store listing gives it a 4.1-star rating.
 Today it gets a handful of improvements, making the app better in some notable ways.
 The update is also being applied to the tablet version of the app, which has admittedly poorer ratings.

 According to the change log, version 4.2 adds some considerable new functionality to the DIRECTV app home screen, which doubles as a remote control for a connected receiver.
 Read More

 Android TV and similar set-top boxes are incredibly popular with the cord-cutting crowd.
 But if you still subscribe to cable, the various networks included with your package are finally getting their respective acts together and creating decent online options for streaming shows and movies.
 EPIX, a channel that's mostly focused on playing older and second-run movies, has finally made its way to Android TV.
 The app went live back on June 9th, but for some reason the company is just announcing it now.